scrabbletank/farhome-rules/rulesdoc.md

 ### Cantrips

-Cantrips are spells that do not require a spell slot to cast, but must still be prepared like the rest of your spells.
-For casting at a higher level, cantrips are considered level 0 spells and gain benefits when even a 1st level spell slot is used to cast it.
+Cantrips are spells that do not require mana to cast, but must still be prepared like the rest of your spells.
+For casting at a higher level, cantrips are considered level 0 spells and gain benefits when even 1 mana is used to cast it.

 ### Variant Rule - Misfires

-While anyone can cast any spell they have a spell slot for, trying to cast a spell beyond your abilities can lead to a misfire.
+While anyone can cast any spell they have the mana for, trying to cast a spell beyond your abilities can lead to a misfire.
 When casting a spell beyond your ability, either normally or through upcasting a different spell, you add 2 terrible die to the spellcasting roll for every rank beyond your ability.
 If you do not have any remaining successes before contesting with another roll the spell misfires.
 Roll on the misfire chart to determine the effect.

 ##### Ability Ranks
 | Attribute | Spell Levels |